 Most personal information about service users, employees and third parties is collected directly from them or through form filling, mainly by hand, but also electronically for some purposes, for example, when they contact us through our website.

-With service users, we might continue to build on the information provided in enquiry and referral forms, and, for example, from needs assessments, which feed into their care and support plans.
+With children and young people who use our services, we might continue to build on the information provided in enquiry and referral forms, and, for example, from needs assessments, which feed into their care and support plans.

-All personal information obtained to meet our regulatory requirements will always be treated in line with our explicit consent, data protection and opt-out, and confidentiality policies.
+All personal information obtained to meet our regulatory requirements will always be treated in line with our explicit consent, data protection and confidentiality policies.

 5. What we do with personal information